wso2/carbon-kernel/modules/carbon-datasources/README.txt

 ### Usage

-- Build the project and copy the org.wso2.carbon.datasource.core-1.0-SNAPSHOT.jar into CARBON_HOME/osgi/dropins directory of the C5 distribution.
+- In this maven project, 2 maven modules can be found.
+- org.wso2.carbon.datasource.core module will create an OSGi bundle which will read the datasource configuration files and bind through jndi.
+- feature module will encapsulate org.wso2.carbon.datasource.core.jar and it's dependencies and create a feature so it is installable into carbon-kernel.

+Dependent jar files
+- commons-io
+- jdbc-pool

-- This bundle search for data source configuration files in 'datasources' directory of the carbon configuration folder.
-Thus create a folder named 'datasources' in CARBON_HOME/conf directory and copy the master-datasources.xml file found in the resources folder of org.wso2.carbon.datasource.core maven project into CARBON_HOME/conf/datasources directory.
+- Once the feature is installed, create a folder named 'datasources' in your 'conf' folder carbon-kernel distribution.
+Copy the master-datasources.xml file found in 'org.wso2.carbon.datasource.core/src/main/resources' folder into datasources directory you just created.
 This master-datasources.xml file is a dummy configuration file.
-Thus you should update before use this.
-In addition you can place any data source configuration file have it's file name ends with '-datasources.xml'.
+Thus you should update before use this

+- In addition you can place any data source configuration file have it's file name ends with '-datasources.xml'.
 This is the convention used in previous carbon versions.

-- org.wso2.carbon.datasource.core bundle has a dependency with following jar files;
--- commons-io
--- fscontext
--- tomcat-jdbc
--- sun_jndi_providerutil

-These jar files can be found in 'osgi' folder of the org.wso2.carbon.datasource.core maven project.
-Copy these jars into CARBON-HOME/osgi/dropins folder.
+- Place the relavent jdbc driver jar in the dropins folder of the carbon-kernel distribution.
+Make sure dynamic import is enabled in the driver jar.

 After completing aforementioned activities, start C5 kernel by running carbon.sh or carbon.bat.
-Then org.wso2.carbon.datasource.core-1.0-SNAPSHOT.jar will read the configuration files from the configuration directory and bind data sources.

-A Runner.java class is provided to test this outside the OSGi environment.
-You need to update provider url in the map according to your file system and the master-datasources.xml.
+- A Runner.java class is provided to test this outside the OSGi environment.
+Make sure you update master-datasources.xml before running this class.

+Important

+In order for this to work well in carbon-kernel, carbon-jndi is also needs to be in place.
+So do the configuration found in carbon-jndi/ReadMe.